kirxkirx/unmw/README.md

  ````
 where www-data is the apache user, `/dataX/cgi-bin/unmw/combine_reports.sh` is the full path to `combine_reports.sh` (will be different for your system).

-# An overly-detailed example installation on a fresh AlmaLinux 9
+# An overly-detailed and ugly example installation on a fresh AlmaLinux 9
 ````
 # The following commands should be executed as root